learn-co-curriculum/dsc-probability-section-recap-v2-1/README.md

 In this section, we introduced the ideas of combinatorics and probability.
 In the next section, you'll use this knowledge and take it a step further by learning about statistical distributions and their applications!

+In the Appendix to this module, you can find additional material regarding sets, including an explanation of the inclusion/exclusion principle, as well as more practice problems with sets.